 An interesting initiative is “Join Me On The Bridge“, organized by “Women for Women International“.
 Women of different ethnic communities join appointments on bridges around the world to show support for the cause of women and to provide an image of multiculturality and solidarity.

 Since 1996 the United Nations provides an official theme for the International Women’s Day.
-The theme for 2016 is “Planet 50-50 by 2030: Step It Up for Gender Equality”.
-For this year the UN also provided official hashtags to join the conversation about those themes: #IWD2016, #DíadelaMujer, #Journéedelafemme and #Planet5050.
-They also provide an official set of profile and cover pictures that you could use on your social media profiles that can be downloaded from the following link (available in English, Spanish and French).
+The theme for 2016 was “Planet 50-50 by 2030: Step It Up for Gender Equality”and the official hashtags to join the conversation about those themes were: #IWD2016, #DíadelaMujer, #Journéedelafemme and #Planet5050.
+They also provided an official set of profile and cover pictures that you could use on your social media profiles (available in English, Spanish and French).
 The UN theme for 2017 is “Women in the Changing World of Work: Planet 50-50 by 2030”, whose objective is to push forward the different goals set out in the 2030 Agenda for Sustainable Development.